GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 with _reachability_.
 Each of the static linkage errors contains the information on the source class and the destination class of the reference, and has one of the three types:

-  - _Missing class type_ is for errors when where the destination class of a class reference does not exist in the classpath.
+  - _Missing class type_: the destination class of a
+    class reference does not exist in the classpath.
 This error happens when a class is removed in a different version of a library, or there is a dependency missed when constructing the classpath.
     The reference that causes a missing class error is called a _dangling reference_.

-  - _Missing method type_ is for errors when a method reference has a static linkage conflict.
+  - _Missing method type_: a method reference has a static linkage conflict.

-  - _Missing field type_ is for errors when a field reference has a static linkage conflict.
+  - _Missing field type_: a field reference has a static linkage conflict.

 ### Class Usage Graph and Reachability